 Our Academic staff undertake world leading research in a range of social and criminological issues but have particular strength in four key areas.
 Two of these overlap with the multi-disciplinary research centres that are housed within the Department:

-Our postgraduate researchers are an integral part of our department and participate in – and often organise - our research seminars, away days, training sessions, and social events.
+Our Postgraduate Researchers are an integral part of the Department and participate in – and often organise - our research seminars, away days, training sessions, and social events.
 Our research training is delivered as part of the Economic and Social Research Council (ESRC) recognised NINE Doctoral Training Partnership.

 The Professional Support Staff are a vital part of the Departmental team.
 They are as passionate as the academic staff about providing the support you need to ensure you have a smooth and enjoyable journey through your degree.